sublimelsp/LSP-pyright/README.md

 ## Installation

-1. Make sure you have [Node.js](https://nodejs.org) installed and `node` is in your `$PATH`.
-The language server subprocess is a Node.js app.
-The minimum required Node.js version is 12.
+1. Install [LSP](https://packagecontrol.io/packages/LSP) and [LSP-pyright](https://packagecontrol.io/packages/LSP-pyright) via Package Control.
-2. Install [LSP](https://packagecontrol.io/packages/LSP) and [LSP-pyright](https://packagecontrol.io/packages/LSP-pyright) via Package Control.
+2. Restart Sublime.
-3. Restart Sublime.
+3. (Optional) Configure pyright for your `virtualenv`.

-4. (Optional) Configure pyright for your `virtualenv`.
+> The [Node.js](https://nodejs.org) is required by this server.
+If `node` is not in your `$PATH`, this package will suggest to install a local Node.js runtime automatically.
+If you instead decide to use `node` that is already installed on your system, make sure that it's at least a version 12.

 ## Configuration